amar0898/YorkU-CSCL-1030-Laboratory-3/README.md

 ### ProvisionAppServer:
 Terraform and Ansible scripts for provisioning AWS resources and deploying the application.
 ### Links and Outputs:
-# • Output from terraform apply for provisioning servers and resources.
+##### • Output from terraform apply for provisioning servers and resources.
-• AWS EC2 list with public IPs of the provisioned instances.
+##### • AWS EC2 list with public IPs of the provisioned instances.
-• Pipeline console outputs for integration and deployment jobs.
+##### • Pipeline console outputs for integration and deployment jobs.
-• Curl command executed on the Python app server to verify the API's operation.
+##### • Curl command executed on the Python app server to verify the API's operation.
-• By the end of this lab, you will have a fully automated CI/CD pipeline in place, making your Python application deployment process efficient and scalable.
+##### • By the end of this lab, you will have a fully automated CI/CD pipeline in place, making your Python application deployment process efficient and scalable.

-• CI/CD Pipeline: Integrate a CI/CD pipeline to automate testing and deployment. 🛠️
-• Enhanced Security: Add authentication and authorization mechanisms. 🔐
-• Monitoring and Metrics: Integrate Prometheus and Grafana for advanced monitoring. 📊